sabhi8226/Docker-IIEC-Rise-Project/READ.md

  - before runnning any docker container you may need to off firewall and SELinux security for firewall systemctl stop firewalld for SELinux  setenforce 0
+For running this project u can follow steps shown in my Docker_Project.docx file with screenshot or u can u can just do dew things i.e. install owncloud image docker pull ownlcloud:latest install mysql image setup mysql as shown in Docker_Project.docx file install docker-compose and inside any dir create ur docker-compose.yml and paste the code of my docker-compose.yml
+Then , run the cmd docker-compose up -d inside the directory and then run docker ps  and see the IP of owncloud container running their by docker insoect (id of owncloud contaner) | grep IP & that;s all guy's put this IP in firefox their will be owncloud home page in front of you where u can upload your data and enjoy.

 used things in this project :
 :- docker contaniner

 :- owncloud:latest image

 :- mysql database

 :- rhel 8

 :- yml file